-The 12 nominees listed below have been nominated to serve as our directors until the next annual meeting or until their respective successors are duly elected and qualified.
-Other than Mr. Jamison, all nominees currently serve as directors.
+The 11 nominees listed below have been nominated to serve as our directors until the next annual meeting or until their respective successors are duly elected and qualified.
+All nominees currently serve as directors.
 Although it is not anticipated that any of the nominees will be unable or unwilling to serve, in the unexpected event that any such nominees should become unable or decline to serve, it is intended that votes will be cast for substitute nominees designated by our present Board of Directors.

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" ALL THE NOMINEES.
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" ALL OF THE NOMINEES.